mnowrouz/Conjur_Policy_Reference/Permit/README.md

 Use `!permit` when you want to:

 - Grant a user, host, or group permission to access a resource
-- Allow a CI/CD pipeline (host) to read a secret
+- Allow a host (i.e. CI/CD pipeline) to retrieve a secret
 - Delegate permission to execute a service or command in a controlled way

 ---